 37645 Main Rd.
 (Route 25)

 This 200-acre vineyard on the North Fork of Long Island (a real hotspot of wine production, thanks to ideal climate conditions) grows 14 different grape varieties.
-Kick back and relax with a glass—like the vineyard's pinot noir, voted best at the NY Wine & Food Classic—while the kids play lawn games.
+Kick back and relax with a glass—like the vineyard's pinot noir, voted best at the NY Wine & Food Classic.
+They are open for tastings—with new safety protocols in place—and while reservations are not required, they are recommended.
+The winery has developed a menu with individual baskets for a contact-free vineyard experience which you can view here.
+You can call 631-298-0075 to do so, or reserve via Open Table.
 (The vineyard, previously owned by the Entenmann family—yes, the treats—was sold in 2018 to the Rivero-González family, who own a vineyard in Parras, Coahuila, Mexico.
 The name changed from Martha Clara Vineyards to RGNY in 2019.)

 Harbes Family Farm & Vineyard